Earthing and Bonding Explained

 After installing or checking earthing and bonding, specific tests must be carried out to confirm effectiveness.
 These tests form part of the standard initial verification or periodic inspection process.

-The continuity of all protective conductors (CPCs, main bonding, supplementary bonding) must be tested using a low-resistance ohmmeter.
+The continuity of all protective conductors (CPCs, main bonding, supplementary bonding) must be tested using a low-resistance ohmmeter as part of standard electrical testing procedures.
 The test confirms that the conductor provides a continuous, low-resistance path from the point of use back to the main earthing terminal.
 Results are measured in ohms and should be very low (typically under 1 ohm for domestic circuits).

 For TT systems, the resistance of the earth electrode must be tested.
 This is typically done using a dedicated earth electrode resistance tester or by calculation from the measured external earth fault loop impedance.
 The resistance must be low enough to ensure the RCD operates within the required time.

 During periodic inspections, electricians frequently encounter earthing and bonding defects.
+Correctly following safe isolation procedures before investigating these issues is essential.
 Here are the most common issues:

 Browse our City & Guilds accredited courses and take the next step in your electrical career.